million-views/praas/crud-server/README.md

 | description     |Notes about the conduit                            |null                            |
 | hiddenFormField |To avoid bot spamming                              |null                            |

-\* whitelist is an object with the following properties:
+\* whitelist is an array of objects with the following properties:

 | Property  | Description        |
 |:----------|:-------------------|